 Rick is the CEO of Kotter, responsible for the company’s short and long term strategic direction as well as day-to-day management decisions.
-With 40 years of experience, he personally serves some of the firm’s largest and most complex clients.
-Prior to joining Kotter, Rick had a 37-year career at Ernst & Young, assisting Fortune 500 companies with strategic initiatives and managing business units.
-He served in senior roles including Global Client Service Partner and Managing Partner, and led a 4-year, large-scale internal change initiative to development the firm’s globally consistent talent development process, EYU, after which EY was recognized in 2009 by BusinessWeek as the “Best Place to Launch a Career.”
-Rick is passionate about successfully navigating the complexities of transformational change.
-Rick and his wife, Terri, are the proud parents of two grown children, Alex and Rachael, and enjoy two chocolate labs.
+During his tenure, Kotter has more than doubled in size.
+Prior to joining Kotter, Rick had a 37-year career at EY (Ernst & Young), serving in multiple senior leadership roles and assisting Fortune 500 companies with strategy execution and operational performance improvement.
+For more than a decade, Rick was a Managing Partner in a highly successful $3B functional unit and $700M geographic business unit.
+He later led a 4-year, large-scale internal change initiative to develop and launch the firm’s globally consistent talent development process, EYU, after which EY was recognized in 2009 by BusinessWeek as the “Best Place to Launch a Career.”
+Finally, Rick was a Global Client Service Partner, responsible for all services to large, multinational clients, including overseeing the merger integration of a $7B acquisition.
+Rick is passionate about leadership and navigating the complexities of transformational change.
+Rick and his wife, Terri, are the proud parents of two grown children and two granddaughters.

-Rick is based out of the Cambridge, MA office.
+Rick lives in Florida but is based out of the Cambridge, MA office.

 Why did you decide to work at Kotter?

 I joined Kotter out of sheer luck and good timing.
 I had met Dr. Kotter 20 years earlier and became a disciple of this works.
 At the exact moment I faced mandatory retirement from EY at age 60, John was looking for a CEO to help him grow a consultancy to have a much greater impact in the world.
 I’ve been having so much fun ever since that it doesn’t even feel like work.